-Whether your Keurig machine died (again) or you’re just ready for something new, check out these 4 Keurig alternatives guaranteed to make you happy.
+Whether your Keurig machine died (again) or you’re just ready for something new, I’m going to help you shop with 4 Keurig alternatives guaranteed to make you happy.
 And, 5 reasons to ditch your Keurig machine.

 I admit we lucked out with Hurricane Irma.
 And I truly know how devastating Irma was for many folks south of Jacksonville.
 We were blessed in that the only thing we really lost were a few electronics.
 Things could have been much worse.